 Kaziranga National Park is one of the most beautiful and Zen parks I have seen in India.
-We came across so many wildlife, especially Indian rhinos – one horned rhinoceros.
+We came across so many wildlife to photograph, especially Indian rhinos – one horned rhinoceros.
 Sadly the “forgotten dinosaurs” are highly endangered animals.
 They are as big as a jeep and quite aggressive.
 No messing with “forgotten dinosaurs”!
-We even were able to see Bengal Tigers due to our stay in Kaziranga.
+We even were able to see and photograph Bengal Tigers due to our stay in Kaziranga National Park.
 Tigers in Kaziranga are very shy, you get a glimpse of them, one two seconds later the tiger is gone in the high elephant grass.
 We were once lucky, when a tiger came out of the elephant grass walking along a lake of many.
 A beautiful setting for a landscape photograph, huuuuh, combined with Wildlife, of course.
 Behind the tiger was an Indian rhino mom with calf.
 Both did not care much about the tiger!
 A few meters further the tiger passed another rhino taking it’s beauty mud bath at the edge of the lake.
 That rhino did not even move its head around when “his majesty” passed by!
 Quite ignorant, or just Zen?

 Indian Rhino & Egret.
 FujiFilm X-T2; 100-400mm & 1.4x TC

 Zen, indeed it was, also our beautiful lodge, with their own rice fields.
 The chalets on poles are built around the rice fields, everyone has their own balcony to enjoy the view.
 I had a few photographic assignments for Assam.
 One was to take images of a custom made bag from the new Swiss Brand Luc8k.
-In the afternoon break I took a custom leather bag to take some images with it in the rice fields.
+In the afternoon break I took a custom leather bag to photograph in the rice fields.
+Something different than wildlife photography!
 I knew that some of our party were watching me.
 There we go, their afternoon entertainment got delivered.
 Me balancing between the rice fields!
-Actually it is not easy to walk on the 15-20cm thin paths between rice fields.
+Actually it is not easy to walk on 15-20cm thin paths between rice fields.
 They are muddy, give in quite a lot when you step on them, simply you sink in…etc. One composition I liked very much, this required that I had to balance on a thin path to the other side of a rice field to place the leather bag.
 The way over was a balance act.
 I sunk into the path here and there, using my arms to balance, just don’t drop the bag into the rice field > water level knee deep & deep mud!!
 On my way back to my camera, it happened.
 My balancing was not as it should have been, maybe my arms were a tad to much air rowing, never did ballet, the mud gave in, I landed in a rice field.
 Lucky enough I was able to prevent the major full body touch down into the mud to flatten some rice plants.
-Standing there in the knee-deep water, I was quite sure that my “go with the flow” party has seen me.
+Standing there in the knee-deep water, I was quite sure that my “go with the flow” party have seen me.
 Indeed they did, the laughs and comments shortly after were on the dot.
-My red hiking shoes were hanging on the jeep during the afternoon drive to dry, which caused a little photographic swop at the ticket office of the park.
+My red hiking shoes were hanging on the jeep during the afternoon drive to dry, which caused a little photographic fun at the ticket office of the park.
 While waiting for our guide to come back with the papers, students of the local school came over to our jeep.
-They asked me, if they can take pictures of me, my feet with socks up in the sun, as well of my shoes dangling on the jeep.
+They asked me, if they can photograph me, my feet with socks up in the sun, as well of my shoes dangling on the jeep.
 You might find this picture somewhere in Facebook.
 If you find it, please send me the link.
 Thanks a lot 🙂